 What do tails have to do with blogging?
 As it turns out, quite a bit!

 Long tail keywords, an important buzzword in marketing that many non-marketing people don’t understand.
 The term “Long Tail” was initially coined in 2004 by Chris Anderson in an article in Wired magazine.
-The term was initially used to describe the niche business strategy that is used by companies like Amazon.
+It was initially used to describe the niche business strategy that is used by companies like Amazon.

 So, what’s the difference between short tail keywords and long tail keywords?